DavidGarfinkle/Lilypond_MusicXMLexport/README.txt

 TODO LIST

+guile2.0/sxml_conversion/data-types.scm:
+--the way measures are stored is a huge mess. i should make it explicit tree structures or a-lists --insert measures according to increasing order, so as to keep the list of measures sorted

+guile2.0/sxml_conversion/sxml-conversion.scm: lily-sxml->music-sxml
+--edit the matching functions so that they match list permutations (not sure if this is possible) or at least find an alternative to listing each list permutation as a new match. ex: [(list (val ,val) (symbol ,symbol)) (action-expression)] but also requires [(list (symbol ,symbol) (val ,val)) (action-expression)] since the music expressions aren't consistent one way or another

 lily/make-sxml.scm: (make-sxml.scm)
 --Remove the unncessary list containers, then edit sxml-conversion.scm so it doesn't have to match lists of lists --format the output so it's indented and looks pretty for better testing